r-anttila/r-anttila.github.io/_pages/cv.md

 Academic Responsibilities
 ======
-* ERF: Co-organizer, 2024-present
+* ERF: Co-organizer, 2024-2025
-  * Co-organizer of ERF, the Early career Research Forum for the PhD students and postdocs of the Research Unit of Mathematical Sciences at the University of Oulu
+  * Co-organizer of ERF, the Early career Research Forum for the PhD students and postdocs of the Research Units of Mathematical Sciences and Applied and Computational Mathematics at the University of Oulu
 * [Geometry and Fractals under the Midnight Sun](https://midnightsun2024.gitlab.io/): Co-organizer, 2024
   * Co-organized a conference in fractal geometry and related fields at the University of Oulu

 Publications
 ======
-  <ul>{% for post in site.accepted reversed %}
+  <ul>{% for post in site.preprints reversed %}
     {% include archive-single-cv.html %}
   {% endfor %}</ul>
-  <ul>{% for post in site.preprints reversed %}
+  <ul>{% for post in site.accepted reversed %}
     {% include archive-single-cv.html %}
   {% endfor %}</ul>
   <ul>{% for post in site.publications reversed %}